oleander/remap/README.md

 ### Wrap output

-`wrap` allows output values to be wrapped in an array
+`wrap` allows output values to be type casts into an array.

-> If the value is already an array, it’s not

 ``` ruby
 class Mapper < Remap::Base